public-activity/public_activity/README.md

     class Article < ActiveRecord::Base
       tracked
     end
-And now, by default create/update activites are recorded in Activites table.
+And now, by default create/update activites are recorded in activities table.
 To display them you can do a simple query:
     # some_controller.rb
     def index